darioizzo/neurostability/README.md

 # Stability of a G&CNET nominal trajectory
 The ODEs describing the neurocontrolled trajectory is then numerically integrated and its result expanded into a high order Taylor map (note that backpropagation cannot be used here as the derivative order is ~7, so differential algebraic techniques are used instead).
-The map represents the optimal dynamics close to a nominal trajectory and can thus be used to study and proove its stability.
+The map represents the optimal dynamics close to a nominal trajectory and can thus be used to study and prove its stability.
 Convergence radius of the Taylor maps is also studied.

 <p align="center">
   <img align="middle" src="./assets/taylormodel.png" alt="Time delay for a GECNET controlling the BEBOP drone" width="500" />